 The cabins have bunk beds and sleep eight to 12 people.
 They are electrically heated.
 Campers must bring their own sleeping bag or sheets, pillows, and blankets.
 Toilets, sinks and hot showers are in a separate building.
 Our washrooms and cabins have no gender designation.

 There is tenting space in the woods for people who want privacy and/or a deeper connection with the forest.
 The registration fee is the same as for cabins.
-Space is assigned on a first-come, first-served basis.
+Space is assigned on a first-come, first served basis.

 Three delicious meals are served daily in the dining hall with vegetarian and some meat options.
 The Evans Lake kitchen offers non-dairy and wheat-free meals for those who require it; however, please know that it is not possible for the kitchen staff or within our budget to meet every dietary requirement.
 For severely restricted diets, please consider bringing supplements.
-There is no fridge space nor any cooking facilities guaranteed for campers.
+There is no fridge space guaranteed for campers.
+Cooking facilities are not available to campers.

 Please complete the “food” section on the registration form.

-Also, it is important to note that the cost of preparing all the varieties of special meals is the primary driver for increased costs and resulting increased camper fees.
-When considering selecting special diets, please make your selections based on physical need rather than preference.
+Note that the cost of preparing all the varieties of special meals is the primary driver for increased costs and resulting in increased camper fees.
+When considering special diets, please base your selections on physical need rather than preference.

 Ongoing work at camp and throughout the year, such as 2017’s workshop led by members of the BCWC Liberation Working Group, have brought energy and magical intention to the ways camp supports and doesn’t support diversity, and how it can grow and evolve.
 This work belongs to the whole camp community and is ongoing.
 We invite all campers to consider ways they can contribute.